sheliak/galah_tools/README.md

 ```python
 s.interpolate(space)
 ```
-Interpolate the spectrum into a given `space`. `space` can be any 1D list or array filled with numeric values. `s.l` will be changed into space and `s.f` will be lineary interpolated.
+Interpolate the spectrum into a given `space`. `space` can be any 1D list or array filled with numeric values. `s.l` will be changed into space and `s.f` will be linearly interpolated.

 ##Other methods

-##Finding nearest neighbours
+##Finding nearest neighbors

-There are currently two methods available for finding nearest neighbours; scipy's KNN and FLANN.
+There are currently two methods available for finding nearest neighbors; scipy's KNN and FLANN.

 ###Pickling spectra

-It is mandatory to pickle the spectra before the nearest neighbour search is called.
+It is mandatory to pickle the spectra before the nearest neighbor search is called.
 Pickling spectra means that they will be read into the memory and the correct part of the memory will be saved to the hard drive in a pickle format.
 Reading the spectra initially takes around an hour for all the GALAH spectra and reading back the pickled spectra takes minutes.
-So from there on, you will only have to wait minutes every time you run the nearest neighbour search instead of an hour.
-If you run several nearest neighbour searches in one script, the pickled spectra will be read only ones and saved in the memory until the script is terminated.
+So from there on, you will only have to wait minutes every time you run the nearest neighbor search instead of an hour.
+If you run several nearest neighbor searches in one script, the pickled spectra will be read only ones and saved in the memory until the script is terminated.

 Spectra can be pickled by running
 ```python
 l=gtools.spectra2pickle(ccd, space, limit, pickle_folder)
 ```
-Only the first argument is mandatory, telling spectra for which arm to pickle. `space` can be a wavelength sampling into which the spectra will be interpolated, `limit` is a maximum number of spectra to pickle, usable for testing pourposes, and `pickle_folder` is the name of the folder where pickled spectra will be saved.
+Only the first argument is mandatory, telling spectra for which arm to pickle. `space` can be a wavelength sampling into which the spectra will be interpolated, `limit` is a maximum number of spectra to pickle, usable for testing purposes, and `pickle_folder` is the name of the folder where pickled spectra will be saved.
 By default this is `./pickled_spectra`.
 The wavelength space `l` is returned if pickling is successful.

 10000 spectra will be saved in the same pickle object.
 If there are more spectra to pickle, they will be saved into several files.
 In addition, the wavelength space is saved too.